The Best Outcome Starts Here

 2. Conspiracy to murder cases are technically more difficult for the prosecution to prove as they must prove an intention to kill.
 For example, if two individuals form an agreement to stab, but not kill another and that person goes on to die.
 They would be guilty of murder as clearly then intended serious bodily harm but would not be guilty of conspiracy to murder as there was no intention to kill.
 Technically they would also be guilty of an offence of conspiracy to commit grievous bodily harm.

-Conspiracy to commit murder cases will always be delt with in the crown court and in some cases will be presided over by a high court judge.
+Conspiracy to commit murder cases will always be dealt with in the crown court and in some cases will be presided over by a high court judge.
 Conspiracy to commit murder cases raise complex issues of evidence.
 In proving a group of people were conspiring to kill someone the prosecution will often rely on Complicated digital evidence such as:

 • Digital phone evidence – to try establishing a link between defendants and the content of text messages for example can also be used to establish a motive or intention.